Home Compare DOV vs WEIR.L

 Dover vs The Weir Group: Which Stock Looks Stronger in 2026?

-Dover holds the cleaner structural position, with the lead spread across growth and profitability.
+Dover holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 The market setup broadly confirms the structural lead — Dover holds the more constructive position.
 That puts structure and market broadly in agreement — Dover's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DOV: Russell 1000, WEIR.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (DOV: S&P 500, WEIR.L: STOXX 600).

 INDUSTRY COMPARISON